LitBitch/LitBitch/README.md

 👋 Words and shit!

 AI Dungeon Scripts!
-Visuals and Words That make do things!
+Visuals and Words That maybe do things!
 Check Your Pockets!
 (StoryCards)
 Still woorking and refining but stable!
  LitBitch & Vroom are for your Library Tab!